Search of old computer files allowed by U.S. appeals court

 Writing for the full appeals court in an unusual, 60-page joint opinion, Circuit Judges Debra Ann Livingston and Gerard Lynch did not resolve that issue.

-But they cautioned law enforcement to be more careful, citing "significant" privacy concerns and Fourth Amendment issues arising when the government retains hard drives and other digital media containing vast troves of personal information, "much of which may be entirely irrelevant to the criminal investigation that led to the seizure."
+But they cautioned law enforcement to be more careful, citing the "significant privacy concerns" and Fourth Amendment issues arising when the government retains hard drives and other digital media containing vast troves of personal information, "much of which may be entirely irrelevant to the criminal investigation that led to the seizure."

 Chin, in his 40-page dissent, said the "cloud" that has hung over Ganias' head for the last 13 years should be lifted.